adonespitogo/laravel-omnipay/README.md

 'Adonesp\Omnipay\OmnipayServiceProvider'
 ```

-See <a href="https://github.com/omnipay/omnipay">Omnipay</a> source for the complete documentation.
+For general usage instructions, please see the main <a href="https://github.com/omnipay/omnipay">Omnipay</a> repository.